The Truth Will Set You Free

 BYU Journal of Undergraduate Research, March 16, 2017

-This phenomenon is another indicator of plagiarism.
-And is witnessed when one author is heavily dependent on another.
+There are also many examples of ‘Literary Fatigue’ in the Book of Mormon, another indicator of plagiarism, witnessed when one author is heavily dependent on another.
 It is evidenced by small errors of detail and continuity, resulting from the plagiarizing author’s omission of structural details while modifying the source document.

 Curt van den Heuvel gives us a few examples in the Bible where we can observe this phenomenon in practice: 6